 The hamam towel, called PESTAMEL was and still is a flat woven piece of material, which was long enough to wrap around the body, but quite narrow to start; later, it grew to be wider.
 Now most pestamel are about 90cm x 170cm.
 Originally, most pieces were made with cotton and/or linen and then embroidered by hand.
 They were very practical for the hamam as they stayed light when wet and were very absorbent.

-Each generation of women in the palace continued to demand new designs, more beautiful pieces and with all this creative drive being thrust upon the weavers the birth of the first looped towel happened sometime in the 18th century.
+Each generation of women in the palace continued to demand new designs, more beautiful pieces.
+Luxury towels were of the utmost importance.
+With all this creative drive being thrust upon the weavers the birth of the first looped towel happened sometime in the 18th century.
 The new invention was called 'havly' and it sported rows of loops making up little rectangular clusters.

 The weavers had cleverly used a second warp thread and pulled it above the surface of the towel and then locked it in place along the length of the warp thread with the shuttle or weft thread.
 As time went on, they increased the number of looping threads until soon the entire 'havly' was covered in loops.
 This was the beginning of what we know to be a towel today.
 Over time, the name 'havly' has changed to havlu in Turkish, which means 'with loops.'
-There are only two families of weavers left in Turkey who still know how do to this technique on the old-style looms.
+There one family of weavers and their workers left in Turkey who still know how do to this technique on the old-style looms.
 An art that is truly on the edge of extinction; one which Jennifer's Hamam is dedicated to saving.